Convicted Pedophile George Nader, Mueller Report Witness, Reportedly Visited Donald Trump White House 13 Times

-George Nader, one of the most shadowy figures named in former special counsel Robert Mueller’s investigation into Donald Trump’s Russia ties, was a frequent visitor to Donald Trump’s White House in the early months of Trump’s term in 2017 — despite the fact that Nader was already a convicted pedophile, White House non-public visitor logs reveal, according to a new report.
+George Nader, one of the more shadowy figures named in former special counsel Robert Mueller’s investigation into Donald Trump’s Russia ties, was apparently a frequent visitor to Donald Trump’s White House in the early months of the president’s term in 2017, as shown in White House non-public visitor logs.
+This was despite the fact that Nader was already a convicted pedophile, according to a new report.
 Nader is a “top adviser” to United Arab Emirates ruler Crown Prince Mohammed bin Zayed, according to The Wall Street Journal.

 The 13 White House visits by Nader were for the purpose of meeting with Steve Bannon, then working in the White House as Trump’s “chief strategist” after running the latter stages of Trump’s campaign.
-The visits were discovered in the previously secret White House visitor logs by The Washington Examiner newspaper.
+The visits were discovered in the previously secret visitor logs by the Washington Examiner.

-In August of 2016, Nader met in Trump Tower with Donald Trump Jr., as well as representatives from both the UAE and Saudi Arabia who at that meeting offered the assistance of their governments to help then-candidate Trump Sr. to win the presidential election, as The Inquisitr reported.
+In August of 2016, Nader met in Trump Tower with Donald Trump Jr., as well as representatives from both the UAE and Saudi Arabia, who at that meeting offered the assistance of their governments to help then-candidate Trump win the presidential election, as The Inquisitr reported.

-Also present at that meeting was Israeli security specialist Joel Zamel, who told Trump Jr. that his private intelligence firm Psy-Group was also on board to give Trump covert help in defeating Democrat Hillary Clinton that November.
-Psy Group specializes in utilizing social media and other techniques to manipulate public opinion — or as the company’s own literature calls it, “shape reality,” as The WSJ revealed.
+Also present at that meeting was Israeli security specialist Joel Zamel, who reportedly told Trump Jr. that his private intelligence firm, PSY Group, was also on board to give Trump covert help in defeating Democrat Hillary Clinton that November.
+PSY Group specializes in utilizing social media and other techniques to manipulate public opinion — or as the company’s own literature calls it, “shape reality,” as The Wall Street Journal revealed.

-Nader at one point posed for a picture with Trump himself.
+Nader, at one point, posed for a picture with Trump himself.

 Instead of raging against the FBI, may be President Trump should “demand the Department of Justice look into” his campaign’s relationship to Mr. George Nader, the subject of yesterday’s @nytimes article. pic.twitter.com/voukJ0FFvl